lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 # Threat Model

-The RM is in charge of applying changes to the rules database when a management request arrives at a SCHC end-point.
-It is assumed that these changes can only be effectively applied when it is sure that all end-points of an instance have made the change.
+The RM is in charge of applying changes to the context when a management request arrives at a SCHC end-point.
+It is assumed that these changes should only be effectively applied when it is sure that all end-points of an instance have made the change.
 This means that in all cases, a peer of peers in an instance always shares the same Set of Rules.

 The selection of a rule to be applied in an accurate endpoint when a packet arrives is made by selecting the rule offering the best-performance SCHC packet after compression.